I'm rarely wrong about these things.

 "C'mon now!
 Gotta go!"

 "Gotta go, gotta go.
 You're doin' so good.
-Don't look anywhere but your feet 'cause I don't want you to trip, OK?"
+Don't look anywhere but your feet 'cause I don't want you to trip, okay?"

 I also didn't want him to see how bad the fire was, but by the time we got halfway down the stairs, it was everywhere.
 We had to go through it.